 Analyzing customer service calls

-This notebook provides sample EDSL code for conducting qualitative and quantitative analyses of transcripts.
-Using a set of transcripts of mock customer calls to a software company, we use EDSL to prompt an AI agent to identify the callers’ names, emails, questions and requests.
-The code is readily editable for reviewing other textual content, giving the agent another persona, and prompting the agent to extract other information from the content provided.
+This notebook provides sample EDSL code for conducting an analysis of textual content with AI agents and large language models.
+Using a set of transcripts of mock customer calls as an example, we use EDSL to prompt an AI agent to identify the callers’ names, emails, questions and requests and return the results as a formatted dataset.
+The code is readily editable for reviewing other content, giving the agent different personas, and prompting the agent to extract other information.

 [1]: